Putin launches investment drive, hails energy deals

 On Friday, he warned managers of state companies that they would be punished for poor performance.

-He said privatisation would be conducted gradually, with deals being done on the Moscow stock exchange to try to deepen Russia's capital markets.
+He said privatization would be conducted gradually, with deals being done on the Moscow stock exchange to try to deepen Russia's capital markets.

 "Our key priority is to improve our business climate," Putin said.
 "Everyone should work on this priority - from a mayor to a federal minister, from an ordinary policeman to the head of the security forces."